 Orthodox Jews in the New York metropolitan area alone have been the victims of no less than a dozen attacks in the last few weeks.

-Women have been smacked across the face, spat upon and their wigs ripped off.
-Men have been assaulted with chairs wand one whacked so hard with a brick that he lost all his teeth.
+Women have been smacked across the face, spat upon, and had their wigs ripped off.
+Men have been assaulted with chairs and one whacked so hard with a brick that he lost all his teeth.
 A woman and her child were pelted with eggs, another mother beaten with her child in tow.
 Jews have been harangued and baited on public transportation.
-Jews have been targeted in the streets, in their houses of worship and on-line.
+Jews have been targeted in the streets, in their houses of worship and online.

-And in the most dramatic attacks, three people were murdered in a Jersey City kosher supermarket, just below a Jewish school suspected to have been the intended target where 50 Hasidic children were hiding under tables.
-In the village of Monsey 35 miles north of New York City, a Hanukah party was broken up by a machete-wielding intruder, leaving one man without fingers and another in a coma from which he is unlikely to emerge.
+And in the most dramatic attacks, three people were murdered in a Jersey City kosher supermarket, just below a Jewish school, suspected to have been the intended target, where 50 Hasidic children were hiding under tables.
+In the village of Monsey 35 miles north of New York City, a Hanukkah party was broken up by a machete-wielding intruder, leaving one man without fingers and another in a coma from which he is unlikely to emerge.